Mortgages for Oil and Gas Contractors

 Special dispensation for limited company contractors

 Lenders have segregated professional contractors from the mainstream.
 IT contractors and Oil and Gas contractors get even greater special treatment.
-But this support is accessible at underwriter level, not in branch.
+But this support is only accessible at underwriter level, not in branch.

-The biggest problem professional contractors face is accessing these mortgages.
 One or two lenders have trained advisors to deal with contractor applications in branch.
 But those institutions are definitely the exception, not the rule.

 Start your application the right way